Visiting Taipei & Taiwan in October 2025

 Halloween is slowly becoming a thing in Taiwan; in the past it was nothing more than an hour-long activity in kindergartens.

 For us grown-ups, a number of Taipei night clubs throw some pretty wild parties on Halloween, but the party of all parties is without a doubt Resurrected.
 The venue varies, but in recent years it has been held at an awesome outdoor venue on Tiger Mountain.
-Here’s the link for the 2024 event, which will be on October 26.
+The 2025 event link is here.

-Last, but absolutely not least, the Saturday closest to Halloween (it will be on Saturday, October 26 in 2024) is usually the day of the extra fabulous Taipei Pride Parade, which is the largest LGBTQ+ pride parade in all of Asia.
+Last, but absolutely not least, the Saturday before Halloween (in 2025 it will be on October 25) is usually the day of the fabulous Taipei Pride Parade, which is the largest LGBTQ+ pride parade in all of Asia.
 Upwards of 100,000 people usually take part.

 Taiwan in October: Best Places to Visit

 The out-of-this-world Burning of the Wang Yeh Boats in Donggang, Pingtung County happens once every three years, usually in October.
-The event will be taking place this year!
-Festivities go from September 28 to October 5.
+The next one will be in 2027.

-The actual boat burning will take place from 2 AM to 5 AM on the 5th (early Saturday morning).
+The actual boat burning takes place from 2 AM to 5 AM on the 5th (early Saturday morning).
 You’d want to be there starting from the night of the 4th.
 Read my Donggang guide for more info.

 October weather in Taiwan is about as good as it gets, which means it’s a perfect month for planning a round-island trip.
 You can do so by following my Taiwan itinerary for 1-3 weeks or my recommended Taiwan itinerary with kids, or get more ideas here on what to do in Taiwan.